 Although he communicated with words, He knew it was only by the Spirit that anyone can see the Truth of those words clearly and understand what he was trying to communicate.

-Each of the explanations of why these verses are mistranslations and get misinterpreted come from Jon Zens’ must-read-in-our-day-and-age book 58 to 0: How Christ Leads Through The One Anothers.
+Each of the explanations of why these Bible verses about leadership are mistranslations and get misinterpreted come from Jon Zens’ must-read-in-our-day-and-age book 58 to 0: How Christ Leads Through The One Anothers.
 I follow each explanation with some thoughts of my own.

 “Head” does not mean “decision-maker”

 - I Corinthians 11:3 – “But I want you to understand that Christ is the head of every man, and the man is the head of a woman, and God is the head of Christ.”

 - Ephesians 5:23 – “For the husband is the head of the wife, as Christ also is the head of the church, He Himself being the Savior of the body.”